rharkes/simpleairsensor/README.md

 * Upload the code to the arduino

 ## Usage
-Simply connect to a usb-c phone charger
+Simply connect to a usb-c phone charger.

 Can also be made portable with a powerbank and a usb-c cable.